The Auschwitz Survivor Who Adopted the Grandson of a Top SS Guard

-Lying on a hospital bed in Auschwitz concentration camp, sick with a dangerously high fever, the only thing comforting Eva Mozes Kor was the prospect of seeing her twin sister Miriam again.
+As she lay on a hospital bed in the Auschwitz concentration camp, sick with a dangerously high fever, the only thing comforting Eva Mozes Kor was the prospect of seeing her twin sister, Miriam, again.

-After some time in that cold, lonely room, Dr Josef Mengele – the SS “Angel of Death” – came to check in on her.
-Eva remembers him smirking, pointing to her and saying, “Too bad, she’s so young and only has two more weeks to live.”

 Videos by VICE

+After some time in that cold, lonely room, Dr. Josef Mengele—the SS “Angel of Death”—came to check on her.
+Eva remembers him smirking, pointing to her, and saying, “Too bad, she’s so young and only has two more weeks to live.”

-At that point, the 10-year-old made a silent pledge to herself to prove Mengele wrong and reunite with her sister – a promise she fulfilled through sheer determination.
+At that point, the ten-year-old made a silent pledge to herself to prove Mengele wrong and reunite with her sister—a promise she fulfilled through sheer determination.
 “I don’t know where that will came from,” she told me recently.
 “I felt that if I gave up for a single moment, I would die.”

-The family were taken to a Jewish ghetto at the beginning of 1944, and in May of that year slung in a cattle car bound for Auschwitz.
-The conditions were awful; countless crying souls crammed into a van, oppressive heat making the lack of food and water during the 70-hour journey even more unbearable.
+The family were taken to a Jewish ghetto at the beginning of 1944, and in May of that year they were slung into a cattle car bound for Auschwitz.
+The conditions were awful: countless crying souls crammed into a van, oppressive heat making the lack of food and water during the 70-hour journey even more unbearable.

 In the confusion, a German officer approached Jaffa and demanded to know whether her daughters were twins.
 She answered yes, and the girls were dragged away.
 “We were both crying, and mother’s hands were spread in despair,” said Eva.
 “We never got to say goodbye.
 I had the best mother on the face of this Earth.”

 In just half an hour the twins had lost their family forever.
-Separated from the pack, they were grouped together with other twin girls, undressed, had their heads shaved and were taken away to be tattooed: “It seemed like a nightmare, and I thought that if I close my eyes and open them again the nightmare would disappear,” said Eva.
+Separated from the pack, they were grouped together with other twin girls, undressed, had their heads shaved, and were taken away to be tattooed.
+“It seemed like a nightmare, and I thought that if I closed my eyes and opened them again the nightmare would disappear,” said Eva.
 “I tried, but it didn’t work.”

-Eva remonstrated so passionately that it took four people to restrain her, a 10-year-old, before they were able to mark her arm with the number A-7063.
+Eva remonstrated so passionately that it took four people to restrain her, a ten-year-old, before they were able to mark her arm with “A-7063.”

-At the time, Eva didn’t realise that her survival had also saved her sister’s life; the Nazi doctors were waiting for Eva to die, planning to kill Miriam soon after so Mengele could cross-examine their bodies.
+At the time, Eva didn’t realize that her survival had also saved her sister’s life: The Nazi doctors were waiting for Eva to die, planning to kill Miriam soon after so Mengele could cross-examine their bodies.

-However, the sisters pulled through, and on the 18th of January, 1945, the Germans ordered all the prisoners to march away from the camp.
+However, the sisters pulled through, and on January 18, 1945, the Germans ordered all the prisoners to march away from the camp.
 Those who couldn’t were shot.

 A few days later, Eva heard a woman yelling: “We are free!”